 You may even try bringing the baby towards your breast so they have to open their mouth to breathe and you will find they will quickly release from your breast.

-Is It Time to Wean Now that My Baby has Bit Me?
+Is It Time to Wean Now that My Baby Has Bit Me?

 If your baby starts to bite you, it does not mean that you need to wean – especially since most biting starts when your child still needs the nutrition from breast milk.
 It may time but focus on finding the cause of the biting and work on correcting the issue.
-You could be as simple as fixing the position that you breastfeed and review your baby’s latch.
+You could be as simple as fixing the position that you breastfeed and reviewing your baby’s latch.

 However, some mothers find they can’t tolerate the biting or can’t get their baby to stop regardless of what they do.
 If this is your situation and you want to wean, that is a personal decision.
 If your child is before the age of one, you will need to wean to expressed breast milk or formula.